 Yeah well, the shoe is on the other foot now, because to achieve any semblance of SEO, you’ll have to put out content in Mandarin.

-Don’t even think about trying to do this yourself—it’s so much more than simple translate, it’s about whether or not your message soundsright.
+Don’t even think about trying to do this yourself—it’s so much more than simply translating it, it’s about whether or not your message sounds right.

 For example, here’s what happens when you take a marketing message and translate it to Mandarin, then translate it back to English:

 “Come in and check out our latest offer – we guarantee your mind will be blown, or your money back!”

 “Please come in to check out our latest offers – we guarantee that your thoughts will be blown away or returned!”

 Not quite what your marketing team will be after, I’m sure.